twosigma/flint/doc/partition.md

 ----------------------------------------
 **Definition 1: Partitioning**
 ```
-"partitioning" of DataFrame is the mapping from the key space to
+The partitioning of DataFrame is a mapping from key space to
-partitions.
-Key range of a partition is a range that covers all keys
+its partitions.
+The key range of a partition is a range that covers all keys
-in the partition (key range doesn't need to be tight).
+in the partition. here, key range doesn't need to be tight.
 For the ordered
-key spaces we deal with here, partitioning is equivalent to the key
+key spaces we deal with here, partitioning includes the key
-ranges of each partition and the key ordering within each partition.
+ranges of each partition and the key ordering within each partition
+and we say

 df1 and df2 have the same partitioning iff:
 * df1 and df2 have the same number of partitions